fiaisis/frontend/README.md

 ### Specifying environment variables

-Unless you have a working API and data viewer set-up locally you will want the frontend to point to the ones in staging which require your machine to be on the company VPN.
+Unless you have a working API and data-viewer set-up locally you will want the frontend to point to the ones in staging which require your machine to be on the company VPN.
 The URLs for the `REST_API` and `DATA_VIEWER` are found in [`.env`](https://github.com/fiaisis/frontend/blob/main/.env).

 ## Running the frontend for the first time